bas080/dotlocaldotbashrc/README.md

   - Makes it easier to keep and find commands that are related to that project.
   - Doesn't fill up the root bash history.
 - Inherits exported env variables of root process.
-- Does not inherit env variables of other .bashrc directories.
+- Does not inherit env variables of other `.local.bashrc` directories.

 ## Setup